-1.4 The next step in our gradual realisation of the scale and complexity of problems of pollution came in the 1962, with the publication of Rachel Carson’s “Silent Spring”.
-She noticed that there were less birds than there had been, and she traced the decline to the increased use of chemical pesticides.
+1.4 The next step in our gradual realisation of the scale and complexity of problems of pollution came in 1962, with the publication of Rachel Carson’s “Silent Spring”.
+She noticed that there were less birds than there had been, and she traced the decline to the increased use of chemical pesticides, especially DDT – which was used very widely indeed.
 It was soon realised that chemicals used to spray crops or to remove weeds were not disappearing, but remained in the bodies of the insects, animals and finally humans that ate the crops.
 Thus, also, the idea of the “food chain” was accepted as important in understanding our interaction with the environment.

 (i) There are limits to many resources, such as coal, minerals and oil, and at some point in the future we are going to exhaust these resources